mantidproject/mantid/docs/source/concepts/Fitting.rst

 minimizer (IFuncMinimizer) and cost function (ICostFunction), but also the fit function (IFunction).
 The fit function defines the model that is used to model the data.
-The user defined fit function can be a complex mathematical product, sum and convolution of other fit function.
+The user defined fit function can be a complex mathematical product, sum and convolution of other fit functions.
 For more information for how to create a model see the documentation for :ref:`Fit <algm-Fit>`, the Fitting section of the Mantid Introduction tutorial (http://www.mantidproject.org/Mantid_Basic_Course)